This healthy Chunky Vegetable Soup recipe is hearty and vegetarian. It's made with potatoes, carrots, and cooked in a savory Italian broth.

-You can never have too many soup recipes on hand during the cold winter months.
-This Italian Chunky Vegetable Soup is easy to make and sure to warm you up.
+You can never have too many soup recipes on hand during the cold fall and winter months.
+This Hearty Vegetable Soup is easy to make and sure to warm you up.

-It's full of hearty vegetables like carrots, potatoes, and peas that are simmered in a tomato-based broth infused with Italian flavors.
-This is definitely cold-weather comfort food.
+This soup is full of hearty vegetables like potatoes, carrots, and green beans that are simmered in a tomato-based broth infused with Italian flavors.
+It's definitely all-weather comfort food.

 - Is Vegetable Soup Healthy?

-- How To Make Chunky Vegetable Soup From Scratch
+- How To Make Vegetable Soup From Scratch

-- Do I Need To Peel The Vegetables?
+- Do I Need To Peel The Vegetables First?